jdruin/Druin.Chef.Core/Druin.Chef.Core/readme.md

 var request = Requester.GetRequestAsync(conn, "/organizations/test/roles");

 /// The Requesting methods are Async.
-Some of these upload/ downloads take so time.
+Some of these upload/ downloads take some time.

 Console.Write(request.Result.Content.ReadAsStringAsync().Result);